-We live in a lovely valley in the North of England called the Eden Valley.
-It is perhaps less well known than it’s near neighbour the Lake District National Park.
-The valley’s rolling drumlins, rich agricultural grasslands, hedgerows and stonewalls present a less rugged landscape than the high fells and deep lakes of the Lake District itself but, in my view anyway, it’s equally beautiful – but then I was born and bred here – so I’m biased.
+We live in a lovely valley in Cumbria, called the Eden Valley.
+It is perhaps less well known than its Cumbrian near neighbour the Lake District National Park.
+The valley’s rolling drumlins, rich agricultural grasslands, hedgerows and stonewalls present a less rugged landscape than the high fells and deep lakes of the Lake District itself but, in my view anyway, it is equally beautiful, but then I was born and bred here, so I’m of course biased.

 One of the Eden Valley’s great joys is the abundant wild flowers on the road side verges.
 The road verges of Cumbria contain over 600 different species of grasses and wildflowers – some are common, some rare – but together they are an important habitat for wildlife in the county.